BackboneSubroute/backbone.subroute/README.md

 ## Examples & Tutorials

 * See [my blog post](http://www.geekdave.com/2012/04/05/module-specific-subroutes-in-backbone/) for a walkthrough of setting up subroutes for an online shopping site.
-* [Swizec Teller](https://twitter.com/swizec) [blogged about](http://swizec.com/blog/writing-modular-backbone-with-backbone-subroute/swizec/6297) how his team used subroutes to simplify a complex multi-module architecture.
+* [Swizec Teller](https://twitter.com/swizec) wrote a great piece about [how his team used subroutes](http://swizec.com/blog/writing-modular-backbone-with-backbone-subroute/swizec/6297) to simplify a complex multi-module architecture.

 ## Version History